OpenMined/PySyft/docs/installing.rst

 After the download is finished, run the downloaded package.
 In the installation window select `Desktop development with C++` and click on `Install` at the bottom-right corner of the page.
 (In the above screenshot you see a `Close` button instead since I have already installed it.)

-Wait until the the install has finished.
+Wait until the the installation has finished.
+(Have a break as it will take time! 😪)

 Step 3 - Clone PySyft Repository